How is riding life’s waves like navigating the ocean on a windsurf?

 The RYTHM-ASA alliance follows a similar award-winning collaboration in the Subang Regency in West Java, Indonesia, in 2019.
 The programme took home the gold in the Indonesian SDG Awards (ISDA) last year for efforts to improve the quality of education for vulnerable Indonesian youth and adults.
 The collaboration also promoted elements of inclusion, empowerment, and education development for 30 female teachers and over 5,000 youth of all abilities.

-Below, Amara offers a glimpse of how the project sets out to empower disadvantaged women:
+In the video below, Amara offers a glimpse of how the project sets out to empower disadvantaged women: